(<-Previous USC Title 5 Sec 102-552)

 (C) shall review all recurring matching programs in which the agency has participated during the year, either as a source agency or recipient agency, for continued justification for such disclosures;

-(D) shall compile an annual report, which shall be submitted to the head of the agency and the Office of Management and Budget and made available to the public on request, describing the matching activities of the agency, including -
+(D) shall compile an annual report, which shall be submitted to the head of the agency and the Office of Management and Budget and made available to the public on request, describing the matching activities of the agency, including -(i) matching programs in which the agency has participated as a source agency or recipient agency;

 (ii) matching agreements proposed under subsection (o) that were disapproved by the Board;